zaksabeast/PokemonRNGGuides/guides/usum/en/mysterygift.md

     - [Ultra Sun/Ultra Moon](https://pokemonrng.com/downloads/pcalc/usum)
     - [Sun/Moon](https://pokemonrng.com/downloads/pcalc/sm)

-Before continuing with the guide it is recommended to be in the first PokeCenter and standing directly in front of the Delivery Man.
+Before continuing with the guide it is recommended to be in the first PokeCenter (the one by the Pokemon School) and standing directly in front of the Delivery Man.

 ## Final Screen
   - "You received xxx!"